Reconciling common source, specific source, feature based and score based likelihood ratios: Bayes Decisions improve with more information

-Hence, if for example $g(e)$ provides strong evidence for either hypothesis, then the probability that taking the full data $e$ into account will incorrectly point strongly in the other direction is bounded.
+Hence, if for example $g(e)$ provides strong evidence for either hypothesis, then the probability that taking the full data $e$ into account will incorrectly (or rather, unfortunately) point strongly in the other direction is bounded as just described.
 We next illustrate these observations with an extensive example.